 For Macarons:

-- Place the macarons on the middle rack of the oven and bake for 5 minutes, rotate the cookie sheet and bake for another 5 minutes, rotate the pan one last time and bake for 3 minutes.
-13 minutes in total.
+- Place the macarons on the middle rack of the oven and bake for 5 minutes, rotate the cookie sheet, bake for another 5 minutes and rotate the cookie sheet again, bake for 5 minutes.
+15 minutes in total.
+The macarons should not have any color to them, and they should peel off of the mat easily.

 - If the macarons were baked correctly they should easily peel off of the silicone mat.